MichaelSasser/i3blocks_cpu/README.md

 # i3blocks-cpu

-This is CPU block for i3blocks written as beginner project in Rust.
+This is a CPU block for i3blocks written as beginner project in Rust.
 It shows your CPU in percent and the temperature in a fixed length:

 The output looks like: